mycargus/pact-wiki/FAQ.md

 ### How can I verify a pact against a non-ruby provider?

 You can verify a pact against any running server, regardless of language, using [pact-provider-proxy](https://github.com/bethesque/pact-provider-proxy).
+There is also native support for the [JVM and .net](https://github.com/realestate-com-au/pact/wiki#implementations-in-other-languages).

-### How can I create a pact for a consumer that is not ruby or on the JVM?
+### How can I create a pact for a consumer that is not Ruby/JVM/.net/Javascript?

 Become famous, and write a pact-consumer library yourself!
 Then let us know about it so we can put a link to it in the documentation.